scriptPilot/app-framework/DOCUMENTATION.md

 #### Test application

 - To test the user interface and functionality, you have to start the development server with `npm run dev`.
 Open your web browser if not done automatically and navigate to *localhost:8080* to open your application.
-- If you use Google Chrome as webbrowser, you have already a great [developer tool](https://developers.google.com/web/tools/chrome-devtools/) available
+- If you use [Google Chrome](https://www.google.de/chrome/) as web browser, you have already a great [developer tool](https://developers.google.com/web/tools/chrome-devtools/) available
 - The code will be checked for correctness on build process, please take a look in the console.

 #### Build application